mre/endler.dev/content/2025/best-programmers/index.md

 The best know how to get unstuck.
 They simplify problems until they become digestible.
 That's a hard skill to learn and requires a ton of experience.
-Alternatively, you just have awesome problem-solving skills, e.g. you're clever.
+Alternatively, you just have awesome problem-solving skills, e.g., you're clever.
 If not, you can train it, but there is no way around breaking down hard problems.
 There are problems in this world that are too hard to solve at once for anyone involved.